stuartelimu/stuartelimu.github.io/_posts/2021-08-11-under-the-dome.md

 # Under The Dome

-I liettary hacked together this site and I believe a long the way I may not remember everything.
+I literaly hacked together this site and I believe a long the way I may not remember everything.
 I am writing this to document all the steps a long the way

 ## Customizing the header